Antonio J. Webb, M.D.

 Did you have to change any of your study habits?

 Absolutely.
-Full time in college is usually considered about 12-15 credit hours (or 4-5 classes) a semester.
-In medical school, you will likely average between 30-40 credit hours a semester so the information comes fast and you have to learn how to read and pick up and absorb information quickly.
+Full time in college is usually considered about 12-15 credit hours (or four to five classes) a semester.
+In medical school, you will likely average between 30-40 credit hours a semester so the information comes fast, and you have to learn how to read and pick up and absorb information quickly.
 This is challenging at first but as the years pass, you will learn to swiftly read through pages of notes and discern what is important.

 What helps you manage your stress and stay motivated?